BLyndon/bayesian_methods/docs/_posts/2020-07-30-information_theory.md

 The entropy $$H_p$$ can be interpreted as the amount of uncertainty.
 This interpretation is motivated by three key properties.

 Assuming $$\Omega$$ possible states with probabilities $$p(x_k) = p_k$$.
 Then, the highest uncertainty is given, if each state has equal probability.
 Consider the case of $$p_k' = 1$$ while the probabilities for the remaining states vanish.
 Then we are absolutely certain about the state of the system, since state k is the only possible state.
-In contrast, for equal probabilites the result can be any of the $$\Omega$$ states.
+In contrast, for equal probabilities the result can be any of the $$\Omega$$ states.

 For uniformly distributed states, we have $$p_k = \frac{1}{\Omega}$$, $$k=1, ..., \Omega$$